AndrejRistovski/NetSafeHeroes/README.md

 > **Note:** Web build is optimized only for **1280 × 720**.

 ## Description 📚
-NetSafe Heroes is an educational game where the hero enters a computer system and fights digital threats (adware, phishing, spyware, trojans, ransomware).
-After each level, a short **quiz question** reinforces cybersecurity knowledge and directly impacts your lives.
+NetSafe Heroes is a pixel-art educational game in which the hero enters a computer system and battles viruses and digital monsters to restore and protect it.
+As the player progresses through the levels, they encounter different cyber threats such as adware, phishing traps, spyware, trojan horses, and ransomware.
+By completing each level, the player not only cleans the system but also learns essential internet safety concepts through interactive gameplay.
+After every level, the player answers a short question designed to reinforce cybersecurity knowledge, helping them recognize suspicious links, understand common online threats, and build safer habits while using the internet.

 ## Main Mechanic (Quiz → Lives) ❤️
 - ✅ Correct answer: **+1 life**